vmfanpars/kyber_py/README.md

 ```

 We hope that this allows for some hands-on experience at working with these
-polynomials before starting to play with the whole of Kyber/ML-KEM.
+polynomials before starting to play with the whole of Kyber.

 For the "Kyber-specific" functions, needed to implement the protocol itself, we
 have made a child class `PolynomialRingKyber(PolynomialRing)` which has the